Xilinx/mlir-aie/reference_designs/IRON-examples/vector_mult/README.md

 # <ins>Vector Multiplication</ins>

 Single tile performs a very simple `*` operations from two vectors loaded into memory.
 The tile then stores the element wise multiplication of those two vectors back to external memory.
+This reference design can be run on either a RyzenAI IPU or a VCK5000.

-The kernel executes on AIE tile (6, 2).
-Both input vectors are brought into the tile from Shim tile (6, 0).
+The kernel executes on AIE tile (`col`, 2).
+Both input vectors are brought into the tile from Shim tile (`col`, 0).
+The value of `col` is dependent on whether the application is targetting IPU or VCK5000.
 The AIE tile performs the multiplication operations and the Shim tile brings the data back out to external memory.

-To compile the design:
+To compile and run the design for IPU:
 ```
 make
+make run
 ```

-To run the design:
+To compile and run the design for VCK5000:
 ```
-make run
+make vck5000
+./test.elf
 ```